bbartling/easy-aso/README.md

 1. **Abstract Base Class (ABC) Validation:**: This test ensures that the EasyASO abstract base class is functioning as intended.
 Specifically, it verifies that any EasyASO application implements the required methods: on_start, on_stop, and on_step.

 2. **BACnet Integration Test:** This test sets up a sample EasyASO client application and a simulated BACnet server device, both running in Docker containers.
-The test verifies that these applications can successfully communicate over the BACnet protocol.
+The test verifies that these applications can successfully communicate over the BACnet protocol for **60 seconds**.
 If the client and server can exchange data as expected, the test passes.

 ### Development Setup: